 6.7.
 Annual Collaborative Program Evaluation

-The Executive Committee annually (or more frequently at their discretion) evaluates Collaborative Program activities and committees/groups using guiding principles consistent with the Science and Adaptive Management Plan.
+As needed, the Executive Committee annually (or more frequently at their discretion) may evaluates Collaborative Program activities and committees/groups using guiding principles..
 Guiding principles include the Collaborative Program’s mission, goals, and science objectives.
 By performing regular evaluations, decision-makers, including the Executive Committee members, Congressional and State representatives, and others, can be assured that the Collaborative Program actions are accomplishing the mission and benefitting the listed species.
-The Executive Committee assigns evaluation-related tasks to Administrative Ad Hoc Groups and the Program Support Team as appropriate.
-Collaborative Program activities and committees/groups are assessed based on how they address the up-to-date guiding criteria.
 Outcomes of the annual Executive Committee evaluation may include the following:

 Modifications to the composition of committees/groups